-4K, aka Ultra HD (UHD), is a popular display resolution.
-Resolution explains how many pixels a display has in length x width format (the more, the better when choosing a PC monitor).
-The Digital Cinema Initiatives (DCI), a group of motion picture studios that creates standards for digital cinema, defines 4K resolution as 4096 x 2160; however, this resolution is rare in PC monitors.
-You’ll usually see monitors labeled as 4K have a 3840 x 2160 resolution.
+4K, also known as 2160p and UHD, is a popular display resolution.
+Resolution explains how many pixels a display has in width x height format.
+The more pixels a screen has, the sharper its image should look.
+The Digital Cinema Initiatives (DCI), a group of motion picture studios that creates standards for digital cinema, defines 4K resolution as 4096 x 2160, but this resolution is rare in consumer products.
+You'll usually see PC monitors, laptops and TVs labeled as 4K have a 3840 x 2160 resolution.
 However, this resolution is officially considered Ultra HD (UHD).
-As such, you will often run into monitors labeled as 4K/UHD.
+You'll often see displays labeled as 4K/UHD.

-Most modern GPUs support 4K/UHD output, though you'll need a fairly powerful graphics chip to play games in 4K/UHD.
-For this reason, a lot of gamers prefer running at 1080p resolution (1920 x 1080).
+Most modern GPUs support 4K/UHD output, though you'll need a reasonably powerful graphics card to play games at this resolution.
+For this reason, many gamers prefer running games at 1080p resolution (1920 x 1080).

 |5K||5120 x 2880|

 |4K||3840 x 2160 (typical monitor resolution); 4096 x 2160 (official cinema resolution)|

 |2K||2560 x 1440 (typical monitor resolution); 2048 x 1080 (official cinema resolution)|

 |Full HD aka FHD aka 1080p||1920 x 1080|